-Adults aged 65 or older who are generally fit and have no health conditions that limit their mobility should try to be active daily and should do at least 150 minutes of moderate aerobic activity, 75 minutes of vigorous aerobic activity or a mix of moderate and vigorous aerobic activity every week."
+"Adults aged 65 or older who are generally fit and have no health conditions that limit their mobility should try to be active daily and should do at least 150 minutes of moderate aerobic activity, 75 minutes of vigorous aerobic activity or a mix of moderate and vigorous aerobic activity every week."

-The NHS also has a handy Fitness Studio with exercise videos included for beginners.
-Moderate exercise comes in a range of activities, these can include:
+The NHS also has a handy Fitness Studio with exercise videos for beginners.
+'Moderate exercise' can take many forms.
+It could include:

 - Ballroom and line dancing

-- Pushing a lawn mower
+- Pushing a lawnmower

 - Water aerobics

-Museums and Stately Homes
+4. Museums and Stately Homes

 - The National Gallery, London.